 2. When the input is turned OFF, the output is turned ON.

-The AND gates and together two inputs as shown:
+The AND gate has two inputs as shown on the left.

 The AND Gate will allow current to pass and light the bulb when current is applied to both inputs.
 The AND Gate is easy to remember because it will light the bulb when current is applied to Input 1 AND Input 2.